HISPlayer/UnityWindows-SDK/README.md

 ## 🚀 HISPlayer Video Hosting Platform 🚀

 > HISPlayer allows you to upload and host your local video files and convert them into HLS / DASH streaming formats.
-> Open a [FREE account here](https://dashboard.hisplayer.com/signup) to start hosting your videos and play them inside your Unity projects.
+> Open a [**FREE account here**](https://dashboard.hisplayer.com/signup) to start hosting your videos and play them inside your Unity projects.
 >
-> Moreover, there is a version of HISPlayer SDK that allows you to upload your videos directly from the **Unity Editor**, **[contact our team to get more info here](https://hisplayer.com/contact-unity3d-video-upload-hosting/).**
+> Moreover, there is a version of HISPlayer SDK that allows you to upload your videos directly from the **Unity Editor.**
 >
->Tutorial:
+> Tutorial:
 > * **[Upload videos from the Unity Editor](https://www.youtube.com/watch?v=vSI7U6TjHqI)**
 >
 > We can help you with the full **end-to-end** delivery and playback.